marcojanssen/vagrant-puppet-lamp/README.md

 ----------

-A out of the box solution for a LAMP setup, Debian Wheezy 7.4 is installed with the following packages:
+A out of the box solution for a LAMP setup, Ubuntu 14.04 is installed with the following packages:

 - Adminer
 - Apache 2.2